MenakaGodakanda/dds_project/README.md

 ### SafeDDS

 Safe DDS is an extension with additional safety features.
 This middleware aims to access DDS from a full range of CPUs and MCUs (resource-constrained systems) used in real-world critical applications.

+## Usage
+Include the library in your project and use the SafeDDS class for safe publish-subscribe communication.

 ## License
 This project is licensed under the MIT License.